cebe/yii2-openapi/README.md

 ### `x-fk-column-name`

-Provide custom column name in case of relationship column.
-Example:
+Provide custom database table column name in case of relationship column.
+This will not reflect in models, faker etc. Example:

 ```yaml
   components: